Bricklou/kubestro/docs/first-thoughs/README.md

    It will be responsible for managing the game servers, the users with authentication (passwod, OAuth2, etc).

-3. **Game server gateway**: A gateway will be the dedicated implementation to manage gate servers.
-Let's say we want to add a new game server, we will have to create a new gateway for it.
-This gateway will be registered to the core and will also provide frontend files to extend the interface.
+3. **Game manager**: A game manager will be the dedicated implementation to manage gate servers.
+Let's say we want to add a new game server, we will have to create a new game manager for it.
+This game manager will be registered to the core and will also provide frontend files to extend the interface.

 > ![INFO] At the moment, I am only thinking about deploying to Kubernetes.
 But